When the same agent represents both sides

 A buyer-only advisor never lists properties.
 Never

-property, at the right price, with full information.
+acquiring the right property, at the right price, with

 In Marbella, this model is not yet common.
 That is not